 Chip File

-A chip file can be imported from an Excel, TXT or CSV file with the corresponding Bib and Chip Code fields.
+A chip file can be entered or imported in Main Window->Chip File.
+Simply enter chip code and bib number in the table, or import an Excel, TXT or CSV file with the corresponding Bib and Chip Code fields.

 You can also search the chip file by Chip Code or Bib to lookup specific participants.

 If you are using passive transponders with a chip file and need to map a different chip and bib numbers then you should pay attention to the Chip File Settings.
-You can also create a two-step mapping for transponders which may be pre-labelled but where chip label is not necessarily equal to bib number.

 Chip File Settings